PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 dispatcher and its sole production call supplies LayoutState.
 No model name or fixed spatial dimension participates in matching.

+The late SiNet Softmax-mask residual island is owned by `passes/sinet_softmax_mask_layout.py`.
+It proves two private NHWC-to-NCHW input adapters.
+The main branch applies MUL/ADD, wraps a channel Softmax in the self-inverse `[0,3,2,1]` permutation, reduces its channel maximum, forms a singleton-channel mask through SUB/Reshape/MUL, and combines that mask with a PReLU side branch before the residual ADD and one or more post adapters.

+The first graph-ordered post output is the authoritative NHWC contract.
+Every main, side, mask, and residual NCHW tensor must be its exact rank-four permutation; the Softmax wrapper has the derived NWHC contract, and the ReduceMax/SUB/Reshape contracts are derived by removing and reinserting the channel dimension.
+The rewrite removes both input adapters, both Softmax wrapper adapters, and every equivalent terminal adapter.
+Softmax directly consumes and produces NHWC tensors, ReduceMax axis 1 becomes axis 3, and the Reshape target changes from `[N,1,H,W]` to `[N,H,W,1]`.

+Three affine/PReLU constants and the full mask-expansion constant must be finite same-dtype broadcasts in the original NCHW graph and after explicit NHWC rotation.
+The two integer axis/shape constants retain their original INT32 or INT64 dtype.
+All six transformed constants are grouped by identity;
+unrelated consumers receive deterministic clones and incompatible shared roles reject the candidate.
+The SUB singleton is validated but never mutated.

+Post aliases retain every repeated downstream slot.
+Later consumers of the former final NCHW residual receive one inverse adapter before their first use.
+Typed permutations, unique producers, exact private fan-out, dependency order, public boundaries, Softmax axis and finite beta, ReduceMax keep-dims behavior, plain fused activations, FLOAT16/FLOAT32/FLOAT64 dtype, quantization, layout, shape, and dynamic signature are complete preconditions.

+The complete plan is resolved again before apply.
+Constant clone names, mutation/removal indices, reshape options, alias slots, metadata targets, and optional legacy-adapter insertion are preflighted before the first write.
+One differential graph index, graph-order candidates, a configurable 32-rewrite ceiling, success-only pruning, and Session LayoutState synchronization replace the former full-map fixed-point loop.
+The former 612-line lowerer helper is a 17-line compatibility dispatcher and its sole production call supplies LayoutState.
+Matching contains neither a model name nor a fixed spatial size.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter